How to Fix Sound Not Working on Mac?

 Method 5: Play something

 Just by restarting and checking if there is definitely no sound coming from your Mac by playing something in iTunes.
-Now, follow the next step to fix mac sound not working.
+Now, follow the next step to fix sound not working on mac.

 Method 6: Turn it off and on again